 • Effective on data with multiple features, like financial or medical data.

-• Faster than neural networks.
+• Faster than Neural Network.

 • Effective in cases where the number of features is greater than the number of data points.